isomerpages/sciencecentre-emag/_stories/Mind & Body/Hack Your New Year's Resolutions.md

 while introducing social accountability, flexibility, and fun so achieving that goal doesn't seem like a daunting checklist anymore.</p>
 <p>As for myself, this is my third year in a row where getting enough sleep
-is on my New Year's resolutions list (you can read my previous 2024 New Year's sleep experiment with gamifying sleep here).
+is on my New Year's resolutions list (you can read my <a href="/pokemon-sleep" rel="noopener nofollow" target="_blank">2024 New Year's experiment with gamifying sleep</a> here).
 However, as opposed to feeling disheartened when I inevitably end up watching an entire Netflix series in one night, I'll change things up this year by being more curious and setting myself up for smaller but sustainable shuteye wins.</p>
 <p><strong><em>Written by Jamie Uy</em></strong>
 </p>
 <hr>